Skills based hiring for a more inclusive workforce

 4. Use skills-specific keywords

-Many businesses utilize Applicant Tracking Systems (ATS) to screen resumes.
-Including relevant keywords for the job or industry you’re applying to, such as "project management," "data analysis," or "digital marketing" to help your resume get through these algorithms.
+Many companies use applicant tracking systems (ATS) to screen resumes.
+Including relevant keywords for the role or industry — "project management," "data analysis," "digital marketing" — helps your resume make it through those filters.

 Unique skills to include on a resume